 The dead and the daoine maithe (good folk).

 The folk tales are filled with stories of the dead and the other world (fairyland).
 Though not Scottish specific the Historia rerum Anglicarum1189 tells the story of the green children.
 These green coloured children, with weird clothes and speaking an odd language, emerge from a place called St Martin’s land (see Martinmass).
 An underground land with no sun or moon.
 Always in a kind of twilight.
 The habitual food of the children were broad beans.
-2.
+(As we have already discussed in part one this was the traditional food of the dead for the Romans).

 We have already mentioned the tale of Sir Orfeo when he encounters the maimed dead who would have formed the mass of the restless dead: